Strategic Petroleum Reserve

 2011 - President Obama directed a release on June 23, 2011, to offset the loss of production due to the Libyan crisis.
 The U.S. released 30 million barrels in coordination with 60 million barrels released from other members of the International Energy Agency.

 2012 - One million barrels was lent to Marathon Petroleum Company to offset damage caused by Tropical Storm Isaac.

-2017 - On August 31, the Department of Energy announced it would release 500,000 barrels of crude oil from the Reserve.
-It will supply oil that was disrupted by Hurricane Harvey.
-The release will go to the Phillips 66 refinery in Lake Charles, Louisiana.
-That was not damaged by the storm.
+2017 - On August 31, the Department of Energy announced it would release 500,000 barrels of crude oil from the Reserve to supply oil that was disrupted by Hurricane Harvey.
+The release went go to the Phillips 66 refinery in Lake Charles, Louisiana.
 The refinery will resupply the oil back to the Reserve when the supply returns to normal.
-(Source: "United States Releases 500,000 Barrels of Oil from Strategic Reserve," Reuters, August 31, 2017.)

 2018 - On February 9, Congress agreed to release 100 million barrels as part of the 2018 budget agreement.
 It will release 15 percent of the Reserve's total between 2022 and 2027.
-The proceeds will help fund the government.
+The proceeds will help fund management of the Reserve.